 Do you want to get more pets in the future?
 What will you do if they don’t get along?

-Think about what you’re going to do with your dog when you’re on holidays.
+Think about what you will do with your dog while you’re on holiday.
 Will he come with you?
-Do you have a friend that agreed to take proper care of him while your gone?
+Do you have a friend who agreed to take proper care of him while you’re gone?
 Maybe a dog hotel? 🏝

 6. What about your other pets and family members?

 Needless to say, I rejected the application.
 Think about the pets you already have.
-Do you have an old dog that might be in pain, then don’t get a puppy that will jump on her all day.
-Some dogs just like their peace and quiet.
+If you have an old dog that might be in pain, don’t get a puppy that will jump on her all day—some dogs just like their peace.
 Choose a furry friend whose personality matches well with those of the dogs you already have.
 If possible, the rescue will let the dogs meet to see if they get along. 🐾

 7. Be willing to give it your all

-People get a dog and they want everything to go smoothly.
-They see all these cute dogs on Instagram, read heartwarming success stories and expect theirs to be the most beautiful of all.
-As someone who has eight dogs and has fostered close to fifty, I can tell you this will most likely not be the case.
+People get a dog, and they want everything to go smoothly.
+They see all these cute dogs on Instagram, read heartwarming success stories and expect theirs to be the most beautiful.
+As someone with eleven dogs and who has fostered close to fifty, I can tell you that this will likely not be the case.

 Every dog is different.
-Rescue dogs come with an extra backpack filled with baggage. 🎒 Maybe your dog is gonna be the happiest pup in the world, with no issues at all and you’ll live happily ever after.
+Rescue dogs come with an extra backpack filled with baggage. 🎒 Maybe your dog will be the happiest pup in the world, with no issues at all, and you’ll live happily ever after.

 But maybe your dog suffers from anxiety.
 Maybe he’ll try to bite you as you approach him with your best intentions.
 Maybe you’ll have to work years for him not to be reactive on the leash.
 And you’ll live happily ever after too.

-Don’t give up when it gets hard.
-It’s even harder for your dog. 🥺 He’s already been through so much… Be patient, go see a professional – five different ones if you have to.
+Don’t give up when it gets tricky.
+It’s even harder for your dog.
+He’s already been through so much… Be patient.
+Go see a professional – five different ones if you have to.